-- title the title displayed on the tile - refresh (seconds) if set, the iframe widget will progress down its list every refresh period, returning to the beginning when it hits the end.
+• refresh - (seconds) if set, the iframe widget will progress down its list every refresh period, returning to the beginning when it hits the end.
 Use this in conjunction with a single entry in the url_list to have a single url refresh at a set interval.